-UPDATE June 2022: Welcome to Connecticut-Starts ever summer we get the calls for overgrown properties this time of year with last year’s rain and now spring is here seeing invasive weeds and vines like in the photos below.
-What we recommend is to have the areas sprayed first and then the crew will come in and do selective brush cutting and weed whacking to cleanup areas and mulch.
+UPDATED June 2023: Welcome to Connecticut-Starts every spring and summer we get the calls for overgrown properties this time of year with last year’s rain and now spring is here seeing invasive weeds and vines like in the photos below.
+What we recommend is to have the areas sprayed first and then the crew will come in a few weeks later and do selective brush cutting and weed whacking to cleanup areas and mulch.
 Some areas with extensive poison ivy, poison oak or sumac need to be addressed separately and treated by chemical spraying since this is hazardous to our crews and their equipment.
 Then afterwards having the client spray it again to maintain these wood line areas and keep vegetation under control.
 Here’s an article on the top invasive vines we see each season: Invasive Vines CT

 Myth on using Landscape Weed Fabric (AKA Landscaper’s gold) and why for over 30 years we do not recommend it to our clients.
 Just like this article says we often get asked to remove it from properties every year.
 Click HERE for article.